Best WordPress Security Plugins

 How to choose the right WordPress security plugins for your site

-Before you go running to the WordPress Plugin Directory to download every security plugin on this list, you’d be wise to consider which ones you truly need.
+Before you go running to the WordPress plugin directory to download every security plugin on this list, you’d be wise to consider which ones you truly need.
 Security plugins are often pretty hefty, which means they can decrease your site’s speed.
 It’s better to be discerning than to trade one problem for another.

 First, you’ll want to check out your hosting service.
 Some providers incorporate security features such as backups, updates, firewalls, and malware scans.
-If your host is already handling these tasks for you, there’s no need to have a plugin manage them too.
+If your host is already handling these tasks for you, there’s no need to have a plugin manage them separately too.

 Then you’ll need to determine if you’re better off with an all-in-one security plugin, or if you just require specific features.
 If your host or another service provider is covering some tasks, you may simply need a few one-feature plugins to fill in the gaps.
 In addition, if you have a really tight budget, cobbling together your security coverage from several free or low-cost plugins may be more feasible than shelling out for a premium all-in-one option.

 Otherwise, it’s often best to invest in a single comprehensive plugin.
 Consider each one’s features and cost carefully when deciding between them, to make sure you get the most bang for your buck.
-If you’re still not sure where to begin, most users can benefit from starting with either Wordfence or Sucuri.

 Conclusion

-Do you have any questions about choosing between these WordPress security plugins?
+Do you have any questions about choosing between these security plugins?
 Let us know in the comments section below!

 0 Comments